albertprz/polyglot/README.md

 CLI tool to transpile Haskell modules to several target languages.

-The CLI can convert individual Haskell files as well as recursively convert directory trees (or projects, for that matter).
+The CLI can convert individual Haskell files as well as recursively convert directory trees (or entire projects).

 There are a few options available to, for example, watch a file / directory and reactively convert it whenever modified,